 WebRTC can be considered an extension of VoIP that brings the potential of making phone and video calls, chats, and Peer 2 Peer file transfers directly to the web browser or mobile app.
 WebRTC allows for more widespread adoption of VoIP, acting as an extension for VoIP into new platforms.

 Why you should use WebRTC Softphones

 VoIP softphones are emerging as the fastest way for organizations to start making and receiving calls.
+Even this VoIP softphone empowers your sales team for better efficiency as well as productivity.
 You can download apps made by vendors, or even third-party ones that work with your VoIP Solution.
 However, not all softphones are the same.
 Some of these are free of cost, some are payment-based, while others may not be compatible with all the features offered by your service provider.

 For instance, some vendors provide VoIP softphones only for a few platforms like Windows laptops and iOS phones.
 So if an employee is using a different device, he doesn’t have the software option to use a VoIP softphone.

 VoIP softphones that are based on WebRTC are an ideal solution for businesses as they require no plugins, frameworks, or applications, are entirely peer to peer, and clock the highest performance and lowest latency.
 What are the other reasons that make WebRTC based softphones the most go-to option?